 The variations in the distribution of the soil chemical properties in the studied locations was shown in Table 2.
 The results showed that the soil pH measured in water varied significantly (P = 0.05) between the two locations.
 It was recorded that the highest pH mean value (6.2) was obtained from Ihietutu location.
 The results indicated that the pH decreased with slope position with the highest value obtained from the upper slope of ihietutu location.
-This result did not conform to the findings from the work of Garcia et al. [21] who reported highest Na $^+$ concentration at bottom slop position of 30 eroded sites.
-Hendershot et al. [22] also reported slightly higher pH at the down slope positions.
+This result did not conform to the findings from the work of Garcia et al. [27] who reported highest Na+ concentration at bottom slope position of 30 eroded sites.
+Hendershot et al. [28] also reported slightly higher pH at the down slope positions.
 The result indicated that soil depth gave significant (P = 0.05) variation on the pH with 15 - 30 cm soil depth giving the highest significant value, while the least pH was obtained from the 0 - 15 cm depth.
 The increase in soil pH down the profile could be attributed to the downward movement of Ca and accumulation therein the 15 - 30 cm depth.
-Previous researches also reported a sharp increase in soil pH with increasing soil depth [23, 24] due to higher accumulation of P(Ca) in the sub-surface soil [25].
-Hao and Chang [26] reported similar results and revealed that in irrigated soils P(Ca) decreased in surface soil (0-15 cm) but increased at depths below 30 cm due to the downward movement of lime with peculating water to subsurface soil that cause an increase in soil pH.
+Previous researches also reported a sharp increase in soil pH with increasing soil depth [29, 30] due to higher accumulation of Ca2+ in the sub-surface soil [31].
+Hao and Chang [32] reported similar results and revealed that in irrigated soils Ca2+ decreased in surface soil (0-15 cm) but increased at depths below 30 cm due to the downward movement of lime with peculating water to subsurface soil that cause an increase in soil pH.
+However, the decrease in the pH as the slope decreases followed the lead concentration in the slope positions.
+It was recorded that lead concentration decreased as the slope decreases with the highest concentrations on upper slope position of Ihietutu location that also recorded the highest pH and CEC values (Table 3).
+This is in conformity with the submission that the higher the CEC of the soil, the higher the ability of the soil to retain heavy metals, and therefore the higher the concentrations of the metals.
+Also, at high soil pH, heavy metals are retained in soils if the buffering capacity is high enough to resist the acidic input solution and at low levels of soil pH, cation exchange capacity becomes the more dominant process in heavy metals retention [13].

 The results also indicated that organic carbon (OC) was affected positively (P = 0.05) by both location and depth.
 It was obtained that Ihietutu site with 2.12 % OC was significantly higher than Amaeze site with mean value of 1.41 %.
-Results regarding soil organic carbon and total nitrogen, though not significant, revealed an increasing trend from top to bottom slope position which might be due to their downward movement with runoff water from top slope and accumulation there at the bottom slope position.
-Previous researchers [27] argued that the amount of soil organic matter in the semi-arid region is the main factor of controlling soil available phosphorous and other soil fertility parameters.
-Thus decrease in soil organic matter content at top slope (and vice versa) with erosion hazards might have decreased the available P and K in soil at top slope position [28].
+Results regarding soil organic carbon and total nitrogen, though not significant, revealed an increasing trend from upper to bottom slope position which might be due to their downward movement with runoff water from upper slope and accumulation there at the bottom slope position.
+Previous researchers [33] argued that the amount of soil organic matter in the semi-arid region is the main factor controlling soil available phosphorous and other soil fertility parameters.
+Thus decrease in soil organic matter content at upper slope (and vice-versa), with erosion hazards, might have decreased the available P and K in soil at upper slope position [34].

-The result showed much significant soil organic carbon pool on soil depth 0-15 cm.
+The result showed much significant soil organic carbon pool on soil depth 0 - 15 cm.
 This could be attributed to high organic matter or finer soil particles that accumulate on the top soil due to litter fall or plant stubbles decomposition.